 Coca-Cola’s response and mitigation efforts

-In response to these allegations, Coca-Cola has made a commitment to reducing its use of plastic packaging and increasing the amount of renewable energy it uses in its operations.
+In response to these allegations, Coca-Cola has made a commitment to boosting its sustainability efforts by reducing its use of plastic packaging and increasing the amount of renewable energy it uses in its operations.
 The complaint by Praxis Project also was ultimately withdrawn after Coca-Cola had stopped making statements about how the link between sweetened beverages and obesity and heart disease are contested.